knowrob/knowrob/README.md

 Several C++ libraries are wrapped into Prolog rules to make them available in the QA interface.
-RDF data may be loaded from file, or gathered from computational methods such as webstores, or commensense rules.
+RDF data may be loaded from file, or gathered from computational methods such as webstore crawling, or commensense rules.
 This concept is called *virtual knowledge base* in KnowRob.

 One of the tasks KnowRob was originally designed for is to bridge the gap between abstract instructions